That House We Lived In

 That House We Lived In is a double live album by American experimental rock band Keep the Dog.
-It comprises material from their final European tour in 1991 and was released by Fred Frith on his own Fred Records in 2003.
+It comprises material from their final European tour in 1991 and was released by Fred Frith on Fred Records in 2003.

 Background

-Keep the Dog (1989–1991) was Fred Frith's review band that performed live in Europe, North America and the former Soviet Union.
+Keep the Dog (1989–1991) was Fred Frith's review band that performed a collection of his compositions live in Europe, North America and the former Soviet Union.
+With each performances, the band became more open with the material they played, and by their final 1991 European tour, the group had rearranged many of Frith's pieces, and added improvised segments.

 Material for this album comes from DAT recordings of the band's final performances in Austria, Germany, and Italy in May and June 1991.
 Frith only considered releasing an album of their work in 2002 when Jon Leidecker spotted the tapes in Frith's office and volunteered to assemble a montage for review.
 Frith arranged the tracks on the two CDs to "... re-create the feeling of a typical two-set concert while including as much of our repertoire as possible within the time constraints of the format."
-While the pieces represented a typical concert, they were in fact selected from some 20 different performances on their final tour.
+While the pieces represented a typical concert, they were selected from nine different performances on their final tour.